ripsnortntear/Discord_Bot_for_Server_Intergration/README.md

 ## License

   This project is licensed under the MIT License.
-See the [MIT License](LICENSE.md) file for details.
+See the [GNU General Public License v3.0](LICENSE.md) file for details.

 ## Acknowledgments